 Start by rethinking your household cleaning schedule.

-In order to get the freedom to truly enjoy your leisure time, do your cleaning in spurts during the week instead of all on the weekend.
+To get the freedom to enjoy your leisure time truly, do your cleaning in spurts during the week instead of all on the weekend.

 When it comes to keeping your home tidy, a little preventive action goes a long way.
 These house cleaning tips can help:

 Few people will ever notice dust on top of the refrigerator, but they'll immediately register items that are strewn around the living room.
-If you have only a minute, opt for put-away duty in lieu of a cleaning task.
+If you have only a minute, opt for put-away duty instead of a cleaning task.

 Return everything to its proper place the minute you've finished using it, rather than waiting until the end of the day, by which time the pickup job will likely be overwhelming.

-Tackle the small jobs before they turn into big ones: Sweep up crumbs before they get ground into kitchen floors or the family room carpeting.
+Tackle the small jobs in your home before they turn into big ones: Sweep up crumbs before they get ground into kitchen floors or the family room carpeting.

 And when you finally snatch a magic cleaning moment, make sure you don't get sidetracked.
 If you're only partway through organizing the refrigerator shelves, let voicemail take that call.